saleor/saleor-dashboard/.changeset/funny-rabbits-walk.md

 "saleor-dashboard": patch
 ---

 Add "ResizeObserver loop limit exceeded" to ignored in Sentry.
-Error is thrown only during Cypress tests that will be soon migrated and we could remove error from igrnored.
+Error is thrown only during Cypress tests that will be soon migrated and we could remove error from ignored.